sunnyha1195/jekyll-theme-prologue/devOps.md

 }
 </style>
 <p>
-I started out as Software Engineer with focus on the Backend with no discussions of taking responsibilities in the devOps environment.
+I started out as a Software Engineer with a focus on the Backend with no discussions of taking responsibilities in the devOps environment.
 However, as it became necessary in the process, I have taken a rather crucial role in it over time.
 </p>

 <h3><b>My Responsibilities</b></h3>